Skip to content

 Public Partitions

-Partitions shared, interactive, gpu, sas and transfer are considered public and available to all.
+Partitions shared, interactive, interactive-larger, gpu, sas, scavenge and transfer are considered public and available to all.

 Specific use